Meet the Staff

 Web Developer | Sayri Suarez

-SAYRI SUAREZ is currently a fourth year at the University of Chicago, pursuing a bachelors of science in computer science.
+SAYRI SUAREZ received her B.S. from the University of Chicago in computer science.
 In addition to her interests in programming, Sayri is an avid musical theater nerd and a member of the Chicago Raas competitive dance team at UChicago.

 Resident DJ Emeritus | Swaguerrilla